Lords of the Trident: Formation, Death or Sandwich (2005–2009)

-Chains on Fire (2010 - 2012)
+Chains on Fire (2010–2012)

-Before the band returned to the studio to record what was to be their second full-length CD, Chains on Fire, Captain Bluddbeard left the band due to personal and musical differences and was replaced by bassist Pontifex Mortis (Brent Clark).
+Before the band returned to the studio to record what was to be their second album, Chains on Fire, Captain Bluddbeard left the band due to personal and musical differences and was replaced by bassist Pontifex Mortis.
 The band continued to tour regionally, and appeared at the Warriors of Metal III Fest in Ohio.
 On January 28, 2011, the band released Chains on Fire at a concert in Madison, Wisconsin which was filmed and became the accompanying DVD: Lords of the Trident - Chains on Fire Release Party 2011.

 In October 2011, Korgoth left the band and was replaced by the new drummer Sledge Garrotte (Wade Schultz).

 In May 2012, Lords of the Trident won a tri-state Battle of the Bands contest sponsored by Madison Media Institute, and was introduced to Martin Atkins and Doug Olson.
 The pair would become producers for the band's next release.

-Plan of Attack, A Very Lords of the Trident Christmas EPs (2013 - 2015)
+Plan of Attack, A Very Lords of the Trident Christmas EPs (2013–2015)

 Under the guidance of Doug Olson (producer for Nirvana, Smashing Pumpkins, and Cheap Trick), the band quickly recorded and mixed their next release, 2013's Plan of Attack, at the Madison Media Institute studios.
 Additionally, the band launched a Kickstarter campaign for the album, which raised $2,508 - a little more than three times their goal of $700.
 Plan of Attack was released on January 6, 2013.
 The band toured to support the release in the summer of 2013.

-In December 2013, the band released the EP A Very Lords of the Trident Christmas, which contained a collection of Christmas singles recorded for the Madison-area Christmas Compilations(MAXMas) of 2010 - 2012.
+In December 2013, the band released the EP A Very Lords of the Trident Christmas, which contained a collection of Christmas singles recorded for the Madison-area Christmas Compilations (MAXMas) of 2010 - 2012.

 In October 2013, the band replaced drummer Sledge Garrotte with new drummer Dr. Dante Vitus (Joe Scarpelli III).
 In the summer of 2014, the band embarked on their second US tour, playing the Warriors of Metal VII Fest as one of the stops.
 This was also the first year the band appeared at Summerfest in Milwaukee, Wisconsin.

 In October 2014, the City of Madison Arts Commission chose Lords of the Trident to represent the city at the BandSwap festival in Fort Collins, Colorado.